PatrickO10/numbersystem/README.md

   - cannot be computed from anything
 * The filtered list of PAO (**not state**)
   - can be computed by combining the original list of PAO with the search text.
+* The user
+  - changes over time
+  - cannot be comptued from anything

 **State:**
 * The search text the user has entered
+* The user

 ---